 - proposed duration and dates of the Fellowship,

 - institutes and/or country it is proposed to visit,

 - budget for program.

-The successful candidate is selected by the IADR Fellowships Committee and notified after final approval in December.
+The successful candidate is selected by the IADR Fellowships Committee.
 The recipient is formally announced at the IADR General Session & Exhibition.

 - The Fellowship can take place following the announcement of the successful Fellow.

 - The Fellow will be responsible for organizing the Fellowship program.

 - This will include contacting the institution where the training is to take place, confirming the institution's agreement to accepting the Fellow(s), and making all the necessary on-site arrangements.

 - A statement will be obtained from responsible individual(s) at the host institution that they are willing to accept the Fellow and willing to bear any research or laboratory costs involved.

 - The Fellow will confirm these arrangements with the IADR Global Headquarters prior to receiving any funding.